yinhang2/visual-geojson/readMe.md

 The js library is used for the display of raster data and vector data.
 It depends on leaflet and Jquery.
 The js library internally encapsulates the Schedular scheduler object, functions such as color, layer, and db to display the data.
 Some functions do not provide the user interface.
 Users can also implement schedular objects themselves based on the provided methods.
 ## Data format requirements
 1. The data used in this js library is GeoJson format data.
-2. Dynamic display using the js library requires the initialization layer using GeoJSon data, the subsequent data format is
+2. Using this js library to achieve dynamic display requires the initialization layer based GeoJSon data, the subsequent data format is

     `{
 		time: 121312,